vlandham/captain_z/out/captain_z.md

 Captain Z woke up in a sweat, breathing heavy from a terrible nightmare.

-In the dream, Captain Spears had pushed her off the cliffs himself.
+In the dream, Captain Spears had pushed her off the cliff himself.
 His bright red eye followed her down over the edge.
 She fell backwards, on and on through the darkness.

 It was still dark outside.
 Everyone in the school was still asleep.